Julia: Project Workflow Recommendations

 New packages can evolve from the project code

 For this purpose, optionally you can have a folder packages which contains other sub-packages which potentially can evolve into standalone, even registered packages.
 As relative paths are recorded in Manifest.toml, these are made available within the project via Pkg.develop(path="packages/MySubPackage").
-This way, the whole project tree including sub-packages will stay relocateable.
+Starting wit Julia 1.11, Project.toml can have a [sources] section which can contain a relative path for a subpackage.
+Either way, using this approach, the whole project tree including sub-packages will stay relocateable.

 Always start Julia from the package root